FAQs

 2. Undertake an assessment of at least 1.5 hours in length (2.4 of the Approval Standards).

-3. Apply to an RMAB for accreditation, providing evidence of the above training.
+3. Apply to an RAP for accreditation, providing evidence of the above training.
 Assessment as competent, good character references, professional indemnity insurance and undertakings to comply with the Standards.

 Both our online and face-to-face mediation programs meet the Approval standards under the National System to apply for accreditation.